 Best Direct Savings: biBerk

 We picked biBerk as the best direct-sold option because they sell commercial auto coverage straight to small businesses without a broker in the middle, and they explicitly target transportation and trucking companies.
-Their program can cover everything from pickups and box trucks to truck tractors and dry van or refrigerated trailers, so both local and long‑haul operations can tailor a policy to their fleet.
+Local and long‑haul operations can tailor a policy to their fleet.

-biBerk also leans into online convenience and price.
-You can get a quote and buy a policy entirely online or talk to a licensed expert, and their direct-to-business model is marketed as up to about 20% less expensive than some traditional carriers.
+With biBerk, you can get a quote and buy a policy entirely online or talk to a licensed expert.
+Their direct-to-business model is marketed as up to about 20% less expensive than some traditional carriers.
 All of this is backed by Berkshire Hathaway Insurance Group companies with decades of experience and A++ financial strength ratings.

 Pros & Cons